ZachyCatGames/dial-ms-media-builder/readme.md

 The "system" handler is whatever handler is responsible for taking requests to the DIAL-MS system and work areas.
 This may be eithe the primary or secondary handler.

+### Using the Disk Images
+As may come as no shock, the produced images are intended to be written to their respective media (or given to os8diskserver-dial, for Serial Disk).
+But there are cases where one of the images may or may not be strictly needed.
+Although I recommend using both where possible.

+#### Rebootstrap
+If the rebootstrap patch is being used, all devices must have consistent I/O routine blocks.
+The I/O routines contain the device handlers, unit information, and information on what device is the system device (which is actually just more unit info but anyway).
+When the rebootstrap is used, the I/O routines will be read from whatever device the previous loaded program was loaded from and used to restart DIAL-MS.
+If that device is configured differently from your system device, the rebootstrap could result in DIAL-MS being loaded from some other device.

+#### LINCtape as System
+If LINCtape is being used as system device and the rebootstrap patch isn't being used, the other RK08/RK05/whatever image may be discarded and whatever other media of the chosen type may be used.
+In this case, the secondary device isn't being used for any system operations and doesn't need to match the LINCtape's system configuration.

+#### No LINCtape :(
+If no LINCtape units are being used, the LINCtape image may be discarded.

+This also goes for other media types... but why install $HANDLER if you aren't going to use $HANDLER.

 ### Unit Numbers
 DIAL-MS implements a set of I/O routines that abstract away direct device accesses for the user.